 The size adjustment addresses variance in the physical size of the comparables and that of the subject areas.
 Typically, a larger parcel commands a lower price per unit than a smaller parcel.
-However, in the case of downtown sites, which are purchased for intense developments, very small sites sell for less on a per-unit basis, reflecting their lower development potential.
+However, in the case of downtown sites, which are purchased for intense developments, very small sites sell for less on a per unit basis, reflecting their lower development potential.
 Larger sites frequently sell for a high price per square foot, given their ability to create a sense of "place" within a larger development.

-The subject site consists of 3.75 acres, and is considered overall similar to Comparables 2 through 7.
-No adjustment was made to these comparables.
-Comparable 1 is a much larger site, and an upward adjustment is warranted.
+The subject site consists of 2.4 acres, and is considered overall similar to Comparables 3 and 5.
+No adjustment was made to these two comparables.
+Comparables 1 and 6 are smaller sites and a downward adjustment was warranted, along those grounds.
+An upward adjustment was made to Comparables 2, 4 and 7, larger comparables, for size.

-Shape/ Depth/ Site Utility
+Shape/ Depth